stackforge/libra/doc/config.rst

       Used to specify the Gearman job server hostname and port.
 This option can be used multiple times to specify multiple job servers.

+   .. option:: --syslog

+      Send log events to syslog.

+   .. option:: --syslog-socket

+      Socket to use for the syslog connection.
+Default is */dev/log*.

+   .. option:: --syslog-facility

+      Syslog logging facility.
+Default is *LOCAL7*.

    .. option:: --user <USER>

       Specifies the user for the process when in daemon mode.
 Default is the